alkaloge/Suu_Stat/README.md

 Optional arguments are:
 * `--folder` : folder with datacards (default `datacards`).
 * `--obs` : observed limits are computed.
-* `--releaseOtherPOI` : limits are computed on ggA (bbA) rates with rate of other process allowed to float freely.

-For a specified mass limits will be computed for both `r_ggA` and `r_bbA`.
-To set `r_bbA` to zero when running limits on `r_ggA` and vice versa), add flag `--freezeOtherPOI`.
 If you wish to compute limits for all mass points, specify `--mass all`.
 Computation of observed limits is activated with flag `--obs`.
 Results of computation (asymptotic median limit, 2.5, 16, 84 and 97.5% quantiles, and observed limit ) for a given `$mass` and `$year` and process `$proc={ggA,bbA}` are save in folder `$outdir` in the file named `higgsCombine.azh_${year}_${proc}.AsymptoticLimits.mH${mass}.root`.

 It is recommended to save expected and observed limits in different output folders, otherwise results of computation will be overwritten.
 Limits for different years and for Run 2 combination can be safely
 Running limits for all mass points takes some time.
 Computation can be accelerated by parallelising the task with flag `--batch`.
 In this case one job per mass point will be sent to condor batch system.

 ## Plotting limits
-Once limits are computed they can be plotted as a function of mA using the RooT macro [PlotLimits.C](https://github.com/raspereza/AZh/blob/main/combine/PlotLimits.C).
+Once limits are computed they can be plotted as a function of mA using the RooT macro [PlotLimits.C](https://github.com/alkaloge/Suu_Stat/blob/main/combine/PlotLimits.C).
 It is executed with the following arguments:
 ```
 void PlotLimits(
 TString Era = "Run2", // year
 TString Sample = "Run2", // available options : 2016, 2017, 2018, Run2, et, mt, tt
-TString Process = "bbA", // process
+TString Process = "signal", // process
 TString folder = "limits", // folder containing output of the macro RunLimits.py (parameter `--outdir`)
+float YMin = 0.0001, // upper boundary of Y axis
-float YMax = 10, // upper boundary of Y axis
+float YMax = 0.15, // upper boundary of Y axis
-float XMin = 225., // lower boundary of X axis
+float XMin = 2900., // lower boundary of X axis
-float XMax = 2000., // upper boundary of X axis
+float XMax = 9100., // upper boundary of X axis
 bool logx = false, // log scale
 bool blindData = true // blinding observed limit
 )